Pumpkin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-It has been suggested that the actions of pumpkin seed oil are due to phytosterols, which are known to inhibit 5-alpha-reductase and have antiandrogenic effects in rats.
+It has been suggested that the actions of pumpkin seed oil are due to phytosterols, which are known to inhibit 5-alpha-reductase and to have antiandrogenic effects in rats.
 The enzyme 5-alpha reductase is responsible for converting testosterone into dihydrotestosterone (DHT), a more active form of the hormone.
-Pumpkin seeds can reduce DHT levels by inhibiting this enzyme, which benefits the treatment of benign prostatic hyperplasia, a condition often linked to excess androgenic activity.
+Pumpkin seeds may reduce DHT levels by inhibiting this enzyme, which is beneficial in the treatment of benign prostatic hyperplasia, a condition often associated with excessive androgenic activity.

 Usages associés